Genusbiz/docs/developers/installation-and-configuration/configure-and-maintain-genus-server/configure-genus-server--step-by-step.md

 You should also consider creating [security groups](../../defining-an-app-model/security/security-groups-and-user-accounts.md) for the users, and assigning [privileges](../../defining-an-app-model/security/security-privileges.md), [permissions](../../defining-an-app-model/security/security-permissions.md), and [access to data sets](../../defining-an-app-model/security/security-data-sets.md).

-You may also want to create a Windows Scheduled Task to [automatically delete old log files](automatically-delete-old-log-files.md) created by Genus App Services.
+You may also want to create a Windows Scheduled Task to [automatically delete old log files](automatically-delete-old-log-files.md) created by Genus Services.

 To enable the use of Agents and Web Services, the logical services must be enables.
-See [Genus App Services - Logical Services](genus-server--logical-services.md).
+See [Genus Services - Logical Services](genus-server--logical-services.md).

-For best performance and stability, the Genus App Services must be configured using the Management Console described in the topics below.
+For best performance and stability, the Genus Services must be configured using the Management Console described in the topics below.